MikeHopley/ftl-ships-guide/stealth-b.md

 It’s even possible to time enemy weapons purely with crew movement and weapon animation (and this can potentially be used by *any* ship).
 You can use this when sensors don’t work, such as in a nebula, and you can let drones hit your sensors.

-Use crew movement to time the weapon charge, de-power the Glaive, wait for the weapon to “go green”, then re-power on the *next* animation frame.
-For missiles and bombs, listen for the firing sound.
+Use crew movement to time the weapon charge, de-power the Glaive, wait for the weapon to “go green”, then re-power.
+Or maybe wait one more frame to be sure of it.

 When you don’t know the type of missile, de-power and wait a few frames to see if it turns green.
 Bombs are easy: they start animating before charge resets.
 Flak doesn’t have a “green” frame; just re-power on the first animation.